benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ## Discussion

-That's it -- the implementation in [ht.c](https://github.com/benhoyt/ht/blob/master/ht.c) is less than 200 lines of code, including blank lines and comments.
+That's it -- the implementation in [ht.c](https://github.com/benhoyt/ht/blob/master/ht.c) is about 200 lines of code, including blank lines and comments.

 Beware: this is a teaching tool and not a library, so it's not very well tested.
 I would advise against using it without a bunch of further testing, checking edge cases, etc. Remember, this is unsafe C we're dealing with.
 Even while writing this I realized I'd used `malloc` instead of `calloc` to allocate the entries array, which meant the keys may not have been initialized to NULL.

 As I mentioned, I wanted to keep the implementation simple, and wasn't too worried about performance.
 However, a quick, non-scientific performance comparison with Go's `map` implementation shows that it fares pretty well -- with half a million English words, this C version is [about the same speed for lookup](https://github.com/benhoyt/ht/blob/master/samples/perfget.c) and [40% faster for insertion](https://github.com/benhoyt/ht/blob/master/samples/perfset.c).

 Speaking of Go and hash tables, it's even easier to write custom hash tables in a language like Go, because you don't have to worry about handling memory allocation errors or freeing allocated memory.
 I recently wrote a [counter](https://github.com/benhoyt/counter) package in Go which implements a similar kind of hash table.

-I won't be doing a detailed analysis here, but I have included a little [statistics program](https://github.com/benhoyt/ht/blob/master/samples/stats.c) that prints the average probe length of the hash table created from the unique words in the input.
-The FNV-1 hash algorithm we're using seems to work pretty well on the list of English words (average probe length 1.4), but not so well with a lot of very similar keys (average probe length 5.0) -- I tested the latter by [generating](https://github.com/benhoyt/ht/blob/master/samples/gensimilar.py) a file with the same number of similar "words" like `word1`, `word2`, `word3`, and so on.

 There's obviously a lot more you could do with the C version.
 You could focus on safety and reliability by doing various kinds of testing.
 You could focus on performance, and reduce memory allocations, use a ["bump allocator"](https://os.phil-opp.com/allocator-designs/#bump-allocator) for the duplicated keys, store short keys inside each item struct, and so on.
 You could improve the memory usage, and tune `_ht_expand` to not double in size every time.
 Or you could add features such as item removal.